khshayar/DNS_changer/README.md

 DNS Changer Script for Linux
-A simple Bash script to change DNS servers on Linux systems (e.g., CentOS 7), test DNS speed, and restore original network settings.
-Designed to work on minimal systems with basic tools, it supports anti-censorship DNS servers (e.g., 403.online, Radar) for environments with restricted internet access, such as Iran.
+A lightweight Bash script to manage DNS servers on Linux systems, such as CentOS 7.
+It allows users to switch between multiple DNS providers, test DNS response times, and restore original network settings (e.g., DHCP-provided DNS).
+The script is designed for minimal systems and includes anti-censorship DNS servers (e.g., 403.online, Radar) to bypass internet restrictions, particularly in Iran.
 Features

-Change DNS: Select from a list of 13 DNS providers (e.g., Cloudflare, Google, 403.online) using a number-based menu.
+Switch DNS Easily: Choose from 13 DNS providers using a simple number-based menu (1-13).
-Test DNS Speed: Measure response time for each DNS server (requires dig from bind-utils).
+Test DNS Speed: Measure response times for each DNS server (requires dig from bind-utils).
-Restore Original Settings: Revert to the initial network configuration (e.g., DHCP-provided DNS) with a single command, even after restarting the script.
+Restore Original Settings: Revert to the initial network configuration (e.g., DHCP DNS like 10.0.2.3) at any time, even after restarting the script.
-Backup System: Automatically backs up network settings (/etc/resolv.conf, ifcfg-* files) before changes.
+Persistent Backup: Saves network settings (/etc/resolv.conf, ifcfg-* files) in /root/dns_backup for reliable restoration.
-Minimal Dependencies: Works with basic Bash and Linux commands; optional dig for speed tests.
+Minimal Dependencies: Runs with basic Bash and Linux commands; optional dig for speed tests.
-Anti-Censorship Support: Includes DNS servers optimized for bypassing restrictions in censored environments.
+Anti-Censorship DNS: Includes providers like 403.online and Radar to access restricted repositories in censored environments.

 Prerequisites

 Operating System: Linux (tested on CentOS 7, compatible with other distributions).
 Required Tools: Bash, standard Linux commands (cat, sed, cp, ip).
 Optional: dig (part of bind-utils) for DNS speed testing.
-The script can install it automatically if yum is available.
+The script can automatically install it if yum is available.
-Permissions: Root access (use sudo or run as root).
+Permissions: Root access (run with sudo or as the root user).

 Installation

-Clone or Download the Repository: git clone https://github.com/khshayar/DNS_changer.git cd YOUR_REPOSITORY
+Clone the Repository:
+git clone https://github.com/khshayar/DNS_changer.git

-Replace YOUR_USERNAME and YOUR_REPOSITORY with your GitHub username and repository name.
+cd DNS_changer

 Make the Script Executable:
 chmod +x dns_changer.sh